hashgraph/hedera-sdk-js/CONFIGURATION.md

 ## Which network to use?

 -   The maintainers of this repository use `hedera-local-node` when running integration tests.
-Running integration tests on testnet costs far too much HBARs.
+Running integration tests on testnet costs far too much HBARs making it unsustainable.
--   When running examples you can use any network you want.
-The examples are used for us to demonstrate to the community how a features is supposed to work so they optimized to work on any network you want.
+-   When running the examples, you can use any network of your choice.
+These examples are designed to demonstrate how a feature is intended to work and are optimized to function on any network you prefer.
 -   Unit tests do not require environment variables.

 ## How to get my account keys and IDs?